hackingthemarkets/web3py-etherscan/README.md

     - Under "Product" select "Ethereum"
     - Enter any "Project Name"
 - Copy the Endpoint URL that looks like this https://mainnet.infura.io/v3/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-- Replace the [config.py](config.py) INFURA_URL with the above link and save the file
+- Create a .env file and store INFURA_URL = "https://mainnet.infura.io/v3/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" and save the file

 ## Run it